FriskyElectrocat/CLLocation-FESCoordinates/README.md

 `+ (FESCLLocationCoordinate2D)fes_coordinateForDecimalDegrees:(CLLocationDegrees)degrees;`

 Convert a `CLLocationDegrees` value representing decimal degrees to a `FESCLLocationCoordinate2D` struct representing a coordinate in degrees, minutes, and seconds.

+`+ (FESCLLocationMinDecCoordinate)fes_minDecForDecimalDegrees:(CLLocationDegrees)degrees;`

+Convert a `CLLocationDegrees` value representing decimal degrees to a `FESCLLocationMinDecCoordinate` struct representing a MinDec coordinate in degree and minutes.

 ## License